Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/actions/ChangeOwnerOfSettlementAction.md

 ## Functions

-Here is a list of functions that detail different ways a settlement can change ownership.
-All these functions take a :
+Here is a list of functions that detail different ways a settlement can change ownership:
 - `ApplyByDefault(`[Hero](../hero.md)`hero, `[Settlement](../settlement.md)`settlement)` - Gives a hero the settlement by default.
 This is called at the start of a new campaign or when a player cheats and changes the ownership of a settlement manually
 - `ApplyByKingDecision(`[Hero](../hero.md)`hero, `[Settlement](../settlement.md)`settlement)` - Gives a hero the settlement by the king of a faction's decision at the end of voting.
 - `ApplyBySiege(`[Hero](../hero.md)`newOwner, `[Hero](../hero.md)`capturerHero, `[Settlement](../settlement.md)`settlement)` - Gives the faction leader a settlement after a successful siege.